aravindb26/aravindb26/README.md

 ## 🏆 Industry Recognition

 I'm grateful to have been publicly recognized by several organizations for responsible vulnerability disclosure and security research.
+Here are a few of those public recognitions.

 * 🍎 **Apple Security Acknowledgements**